Common Tasks

 If your container name is something other than homeassistant

-, change that part.
+, change that part in the examples below.